grungert/hill-metrics/memory-bank/activeContext.md

        - Real-time suggestions with 120ms debounce
        - Category tabs with badge counts
        - Grouped search results
-       - "Add to Comparison" and "Add to List" action buttons
+       - "Add to Comparison" and "Add to List" action buttons with navigation
+       - "View" action button with navigation to instrument details
        - State persistence for added items
        - Fixed styling for category badges to always show count values
+     - Implemented cross-page state management:
+       - Created Zustand store for managing instruments
+       - Maintained state of comparison and list instruments
+       - Connected SearchBar actions to appropriate pages
      - Resolved CSS framework issues:
        - Downgraded Tailwind CSS from v4.0.14 to v3.4.17 for better compatibility
        - Updated PostCSS configuration to work with Tailwind CSS v3